uvarc/rc-website/content/about/people/tomar.md

 ##### Education

 - B.A.
 Computer Science
-  Ubiversity of Virginia (Expected 2026)
+  University of Virginia (Expected 2026)